iamb4uc/iamb4uc.xyz/content/updates.md

 description:
 tags: []
 ---
 <div class='dsclmr'>This is a general public life update that I would like to keep writing everyday.
-I use bad words here so go away bitch.</div>
+I use bad words here so go away bitch.
+Also Its all fake.</div>

 ## 2025-02-10: I hate frontend development